-The board requested that the Department of Consumer Affairs' Office of Professional Examination Services conduct an occupational analysis of cosmetology practice in California.
+The Board requested that the Department of Consumer Affairs' Office of Professional Examination Services conduct an occupational analysis of cosmetology practice in California.
 The purpose of the occupational analysis was to define the practice for California cosmetologists in terms of actual job tasks that new licensees must be able to perform safely and competently at the time of licensure.
 The results of this occupational analysis provide a thorough description of practice for the cosmetologist profession that was subsequently used to review the National Cosmetology Theory Examination and the National Cosmetology Practical Examination, which were developed by the National-Interstate Council of State Boards of Cosmetology.
-The occupational analysis was provided to the board in October 2017 and is included in this report as required by California Business and Professions Code, Section 7303.2 (a).
-The board has included the final report in Section 12, Attachment C.
+The occupational analysis was provided to the Board in October 2017 and is included in this report as required by California Business and Professions Code, Section 7303.2 (a).
+The Board has included the report in Volume 2, Section 12, Attachment C.

-Report to the Assembly Committee on Business and Professions and the Senate Committee on Business, Professions and Economic Development on the National Interstate Council of State Boards (NIC) Examination Review

-At the request of the board, the Department of Consumer Affairs' Office of Professional Examination Services conducted an audit of the NIC Cosmetology Theory Examination and the National Cosmetology Practical Examination.
-The purpose of this audit was to verify compliance with psychometric and legal standards for licensing examinations.
-The NIC Examination Review was provided to the board in April 2018.
-In compliance with California Business and Professions Code, Section 7303.2 (a), the board has included the final report in Section 12, Attachment C.
+Report to the Assembly Committee on Business and Professions and the Senate Committee on Business, Professions and Economic Development on the National-Interstate Council of State Boards of Cosmetology (NIC) Examination Review purpose of this review was to verify compliance with psychometric and legal standards for licensing examinations.
+The NIC Examination Review was provided to the Board in April 2018.
+In compliance with California Business and Professions Code, Section 7303.2 (a), the Board has included an Executive Summary of the review in Volume 2, Section 12, Attachment C.